 Your CTR illustrates how enticing your ad is.
 And if you’re doing search ads, it can indicate how well the keywords align with the ad and the user’s search intent.

-CTR also plays a vital role in your Quality Score—a score given from a scale of 1-10 that reflects the quality of your ad compared to your competitors.
+CTR also plays a vital role in your Quality Score—a score given on a scale of 1-10 that reflects the quality of your ad compared to your competitors.
 This score ultimately determines your Ad Rank—a value that determines your ad position.
 The higher the Ad Rank, the higher the position your ad will show on search results.

 You can see your CTR in your PPC platform.
 What’s considered a good CTR depends on the industry you’re in and how competitive it is.
 But here are some industry benchmarks from Wordstream you can compare your rates against to see how well your Google search and display ads (GDN) are doing: